amitshekhariitbhu/android-interview-questions/README.md

 * **How to secure the API keys used in an Android App?**

+* **What is Cleartext traffic?** Learn from here: [What is Cleartext traffic?](https://www.linkedin.com/posts/amit-shekhar-iitbhu_softwareengineer-androiddev-android-activity-7281879316601126913-x1az)

 * **Tell something about memory usage in Android.**

 * **Explain Annotation processing.**